sdziallas/comp55/docs/labs/14-Test.md

 ### (*Place your answers to these questions as comments in the TestDate.java file and upload to canvas*)

-  - How many Test methods did I have you make?
+  1. How many Test methods did I have you make?

-  - What are the differences between those test methods?
+  2. What are the differences between those test methods?

-  - Provide 5 different calls to ```assert``` that you could ask JUnit to do
+  3. Provide 5 different calls that start with ```assert``` that you could use in conjunction with JUnit.